mesolitica/malaya/pretrained-model/t5/README.md

 Thanks to Google for opensourcing most of the source code to develop T5, https://github.com/google-research/text-to-text-transfer-transformer.

-**This directory is very lack of comments, understand Tensorflow, Tensorflow estimator, Tensorflow Dataset really helpful**.
+**This directory is very lack of comments, understand Tensorflow, Tensorflow estimator and Tensorflow Dataset are really helpful**.

 ## Table of contents
   * [Objective](#objective)